Capybaralifestyle/moonshot-poc/README.md

-# Moonshot Alpha v0.6.1
+# Moonshot Alpha v0.6.2

 Moonshot Alpha is a modular, multi‑agent framework for **planning and estimating complex software projects**.
 It combines conversational Large Language Model (LLM) prompts to produce actionable **architectural plans**, **project timelines**, **cost estimates**, **security recommendations**, and more.
 The goal of this release is to provide a ready‑to‑run reference implementation that can be run locally or in Docker for experimentation, prototyping and education.

-**What’s new in v0.6.1:** Added CLI flag to run a subset of agents to control cost, refreshed SaaS UI using Tailwind and shadcn-style cards, selectable agents with per-agent progress bars, and version bump.
+**What’s new in v0.6.2:** Added TechnicalAgent to generate PDF technical documentation after estimation and updated versioning.

 ## Features

-* **Multi‑agent orchestration** – Runs up to ten LLM‑driven agents in parallel to produce a holistic project plan.
+* **Multi‑agent orchestration** – Runs up to eleven LLM‑driven agents in parallel to produce a holistic project plan.
 Agents can be batched or disabled to control cost, and each returns structured JSON for easy integration.
 * **Cross‑platform CLI** – Script for running agents on a project description (`cli.py`).
 Prompts for the desired LLM, prints colourised logs to the terminal, and supports selecting a subset of agents via `--agents`.
 * **REST API** – A FastAPI service exposes endpoints for health checks, listing agents, running the orchestrator and (optionally) exporting results to an Excel `.xls` file.
 * **SaaS Web UI** – A Tailwind-styled front‑end served from the API at `/ui`.
 Users can select which agents to run, watch per‑agent progress bars, authenticate via Google (Supabase), export to XLS and view their latest predictions.